AXErunners/axerunners.github.io/_posts/2018-04-12-barterdex.md

 comments: true
 ---
 ## Environment
-Download and install AXE core and other wallets you planning to trade with.
+Download and install <a href="https://github.com/AXErunners/axe/releases/latest"><b>AXEcore</b></a> and other wallets you planning to trade with.
 While your wallets are syncing, download latest BarterDEX binaries <a href="https://github.com/KomodoPlatform/BarterDEX/releases"><b>here</b></a>.
 When wallets are synced, close AXE core and edit `axe.conf` as in the example below:
 ```
 rpcuser=axerunner283723
 rpcpassword=warp2178302